Playing Rules

 1. Teams must furnish their own tennis balls and racquets.
 Racquets are available for checkout and tennis balls are available for purchase at the Leach Center front desk during normal operating hours.

-‘A’ serves first point (from right tie-breaker court); ‘B’ serves points 2 and 3 (left and right); ‘A’ serves points 4 and 5 (left and right); ‘B’ serves point 6 (left) and after they change ends, point 7 (right); ‘A’ serves point 8 and 9 (left and right); ‘B’ serves points 10 and 11 (left and right); and ‘A’ serves 12 (left).
+‘A’ serves first point (from deuce court); ‘B’ serves points 2 and 3 (ad court then deuce court); ‘A’ serves points 4 and 5 (ad court then deuce court); ‘B’ serves point 6 (ad court) and after they change ends, point 7 (deuce court); ‘A’ serves point 8 and 9 (ad court then deuce court); ‘B’ serves points 10 and 11 (ad court then deuce court); and ‘A’ serves 12 (ad court).
 If point reach 6-all, players change ends and continue as before.
 A tie breaker is won when a player or team reaches seven points (with at least a 2-point margin established), or after a 6-all, a player or team establishes a 2-point margin.

 4. Doubles tie-breakers will follow the singles format with the following revisions.

 Doubles partners will preserve the sequence of their serving turns.
-(Assuming A & B vs. C & D): Player ‘A’ serves first point (right); ‘C’ serves 2 and 3 (left and right); ‘B’ serves 4 and 5 (left and right); ‘D’ serves point 6 (left) and after team change ends, point 7 (right).
-Continue this order until a team wins.
+(Assuming A & B vs. C & D): Player ‘A’ serves first point (deuce court); ‘C’ serves 2 and 3 (ad court then deuce court); ‘B’ serves 4 and 5 (ad court then deuce court); ‘D’ serves point 6 (ad court) and after team change ends, point 7 (deuce court).
+“A” serves point 8 (ad court) and the order repeats until a team wins by reaching 7 total points with a minimum of a 2-point margin of victory.

 2. The Sporting Behavior Rating System is intended to be an objective scale by which teams’ attitude and behavior can be assessed throughout the intramural sports league and playoff seasons.
 Behavior before, during, and after an intramural sports contest is included in the rating.
 The team captain is responsible for educating and informing all players and spectators affiliated with their team about the system.